ColinEberhardt/VCTransitionsLibrary/README.md

 With iOS 7 you can easily create custom view controller transitions that can be used in a range of contexts (push, pop, modal …).
 This project provides a library of custom animations which can be dropped directly into your project.
 It also has a number of 'interaction controllers' which can be used with any of the custom animations in order to make your transitions interactive.

-The library currently contains the following animations:
+The library currently contains the following animations, which can be made interactive with either a swipe or pinch gesture.

 <table>
 <tr>